Design and Make a Pebble Mosaic

 A pebble mosaic is a lovely addition to any garden, whether it serves as a focal point, a border for a path or a surround for another feature such as a birdbath or pond, or to break up a large area of paving.

 It can add a unique and personal touch of magic to an otherwise undistinguished plot.
 Although I am by no means an expert, I made this simple circular design quite easily over a couple of days.
 It is not difficult to source suitable materials locally and online and plenty of advice is available too.

-I took inspiration from a great book by Maggie Howarth who knows a thing or two about the subject!
+I took inspiration from a great book by Maggie Howarth, who knows a thing or two about the subject!

-This mosaic is located in an area of paving which doesn't get any heavy traffic and has been constructed accordingly.
+This mosaic is located in an area of paving that doesn't get any heavy traffic and has been constructed accordingly.

 - 50-60 large white cobbles (approx. 8cms)

 - Small white stones

 - 1 metre diameter steel hoop (or other edging)